ivannoguera/EDDI-Log-logistic/README.md

 This repository includes a function for the parametric calculation of the **Evaporative Demand Drought Index (EDDI)** based on the Log-logistic distribution.

-This function is based on spei funtion provided by Santiago Beguería and Sergio M. Vicente-Serrano (https://github.com/sbegueria/SPEI).
+The function `<eddi>` is based on spei funtion provided by Santiago Beguería and Sergio M. Vicente-Serrano (https://github.com/sbegueria/SPEI).